COMMON FRESHWATER TROPICAL FISH DISEASES

 Looking into your aquarium and seeing one of your fish ill for the first time can be alarming for many hobbyists.
 Unlike cats and dogs, you can’t just hop in the car and take them to the vet.
 Moreover, because of the delicate nature of tropical fish, if not treated quickly, the illness may not only kill the infected fish, it could spread to the rest of the tank potentially harming your entire population.

 So the obvious question for fish owners when their fish is infected is, “What illness does my fish have and how can I treat it?”
-The good news is, most common diseases are treatable and if done properly, your fish has a good chance of survival.
+The good news is that many of the most common aquarium fish diseases are treatable and if done properly, your fish has a good chance of survival.
 Moreover, many of the treatments are relatively simple to perform (and a lot cheaper than taking a cat or a dog to the vet).

-Preventative care, though effective, does not completely eliminate the chance of disease to your fish.
-So what do you do if your fish do become sick?
-It’s best to quickly identify the illness by observing the symptoms your fish has.
-There are many illnesses your fish can be afflicted with, and it simply isn’t possible to discuss them all here.
-Below is an outline of some of the more common diseases and illnesses, their symptoms and the best way to treat those illnesses.
+It is important to note that there are many illnesses your fish can be afflicted with and it simply isn’t possible to discuss them all here.
+Below you will find an outline of some of the most common diseases and illnesses, their symptoms and the best way to treat those illnesses.

 Symptoms: The scales on the infected fish will become raised off the body and the fish will look bloated.